-Every business owner knows the importance of a good domain and anyone who’s tried to find one will know just how hard it can be.
-Early-adopters have already grabbed many of the best domains, which means that they are now either in use or only for sale at premium prices.
+Losing your domain to hijacking would be an expense mistake to make.
+Every business owner knows the importance of a good domain, and anyone who’s tried to find one will know just how hard it can be.
+Early-adopters, searching for domain names, have already grabbed many, if not all of the best ones.
+That means that they are now either in use or only for sale at premium prices.

-The good news is that, with a bit of creativity, you can still come up with a great domain name and build it up to meaningful authority with the search engines.
+The good news is that, with a bit of creativity, you can still come up with a great domain name.
+You can then build it up to meaningful authority with search engines.
 The bad news is that if you do, you will potentially make it a target for domain hijackers.
 Here’s what you need to know about them.

 Cybercrime is very much like real-world crime.
 One of the similarities is that many of its perpetrators are, essentially, opportunists rather than skilled professionals.
 What this means in practical terms is that they are far more likely to probe for weaknesses that they can exploit than to crack open a site through their advanced technical skills.